-This documentation describes one in a series of public use event files from the 1998 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
+This documentation describes one in a series of public use event files from the 1999 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
 Released as an ASCII data file and SAS transport file, this public use file provides detailed information on dental events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the dental file can be used to make estimates of dental event utilization and expenditures for calendar year 1998.
-As illustrated below, this file consists of MEPS survey data obtained in the 1998 portion of Round 3 and Rounds 4 and 5 for Panel 2, as well as Rounds 1,2 and the 1998 portion of Round 3 for Panel 3 (i.e., the rounds for the MEPS panels covering calendar year 1998).
+Data from the dental file can be used to make estimates of dental event utilization and expenditures for calendar year 1999.
+As illustrated below, this file consists of MEPS survey data obtained in the 1999 portion of Round 3 (Round 2 for some cases, see DVR2FLAG) and Rounds 4 and 5 for Panel 3, as well as Rounds 1, 2 and the 1999 portion of Round 3 for Panel 4 (i.e., the rounds for the MEPS panels covering calendar year 1999).